VyshnaviMulakalapalli/T-Rex-Runner-using-CNN-keras/docs/DESIGN.md

 3. What specifically you'll focus on?
 What's the overall guiding question your study will pursue?

 * In this game, the player controls a dinosaur and accumulates points by jumping over obstacles.
 * The controls are simple – press the space bar or the up arrow to jump up or press the down arrow to duck.
+* All the moves will be recorded and each move is focussed on:
+  * What is the current speed of T-Rex?
+  * What is the distance until the next obstacle?
+  * What is the width, height and altitude of this obstacle?
+  * Whether you jumped or not.

 ### Theoretical Background

 1. What areas or fields of AI provide the theoretical framework of the AI system?

-* T-Rex-Runner uses a `Convolutional Neural Network(CNN)` that takes an input of the game screen and outputs whether it should or should not jump at that specific moment.
+* T-Rex-Runner uses a `Convolutional Neural Network(CNN) - Keras` that takes an input of the game screen and outputs whether it should or should not jump at that specific moment.
 * It can capture the screen, evaluate it, and output its calculations in real time to play the game.